Jawaharlal Nehru University: 2008–2012 ban on student elections

 On 24 October 2008 the Supreme Court of India stayed the JNU elections and banned the JNUSU for not complying with the recommendations of the Lyngdoh committee.
 (Note: "Lyngdoh Committee") After a prolonged struggle and multi-party negotiations, the ban was lifted on 8 December 2011.
 After a gap of more than four years, interim elections were scheduled again on 1 March 2012.
 Following the election results declared on 3 March 2012, All India Students Association (AISA) candidates won all four central panel seats and Sucheta De, the president of AISA became the president of JNUSU.

 International Student's Association

 The International Student's Association (ISA) is an official Jawaharlal Nehru University body.
 It was instituted in 1985 with a view to promoting friendly relations and cultural exchange.
 The ISA has a constitution and elected executive, cultural, advisory and financial committees.
 All foreign students of JNU are also members of the FSA.
-The university has 133 international students.
+The university had 133 international students in 2012.